 Most of the chords in this song repeat 4 times before moving on, you’ll be playing: Cm, Ab, Eb, and Bb.
 None of the strumming patterns are individually difficult to play, but as this is more a ‘full’ song with a traditional structure, you will need to learn unique parts for each section.

 Click Here for tab for Jambalaya By Hank Williams

-Just using 2 chords which are C and G7, this is a perfect song to learn when you only have a limited amount of time to spare and need something quick.
-The strumming pattern of D-DUD-UD-U might look a little busy, but as long as you accent the downstroke on the second and fourth beat it’s going to sound great!
+Using just 2 chords which are C and G7, this is a perfect song to learn when you only have limited time to spare and need something quick.
+The strumming pattern of D-DUD-UD-U might look a little busy, but as long as you accent the downstroke on the second and fourth beat, it’s going to sound great!

 This is a song you will have no doubt heard a few times before whether you realize it or not.
 It’s a classic that, while songwriting credit is given to June Carter and Merle Kilgore, was actually written by Johnny.
 In the autobiography of Johnny’s first wife, Vivian Cash, she revealed that he gave June credit for it as she needed the money.
 Then later when Johnny ‘covered’ the song, his rendition still became the most popular and widely recognized version.

 For this song, we’ll just be using three chords: C, D7, and G. The strumming pattern here is quite long, but it’s possible to break it up into smaller sections to make it a little more digestible.
 D-DU-UDU-D-DU-DD-D-DU-UDU.
 The easiest way to approach this is to imagine ‘D-DU-UDU’ sandwiching a phrase of D-DU-DD in the middle, making a sequence of 121.